Diagnosis and Symptoms | Treatment | For More Information

-Acid reflux often occurs after eating a big meal.
+Gastroesophageal reflux disease, also known as acid reflux, occurs when the stomach acid and contents backs up into the esophagus.
 When stomach acid flows back into the esophagus, it can cause heartburn, regurgitation and chest discomfort.

-Symptoms and Diagnosis of GERD
+Diagnosis and Symptoms of GERD

 - “wet” burps

 - chest and/or abdominal pain

 Your NorthShore gastroenterologist will inquire about your medical history and dietary habits.
 In addition to conducting a physical exam, your physician may recommend one or more diagnostic tests to measure the degree of your acid reflux, such as a 24-hour esophageal pH study or BRAVO study.

 Difficulty swallowing may be a sign of a more serious condition.
 As a result of repetitive acid damage to the lining of the esophagus, subsequent scarring can narrow the esophagus producing an esophageal stricture.
 This specific complaint may prompt your physician to recommend an endoscopy to examine your esophagus.

 Mild cases of acid reflux with occasional bouts of heartburn can usually be managed with diet and lifestyle changes along with over-the-counter antacids.
 Lifestyle changes include: